Optimal Transport and Skorokhod Embedding: Introduction

-The ``classical'' optimal transport version of Theorem~\ref{GlobalLocal} can be established through fairly direct arguments, at least in a reasonably regular setting, cf.\ \cite[Thms.\ 3.2, 3.3]{AmPr03} and \cite[p.\ 88f]{Vi03}.
+The `classical' optimal transport version of Theorem~\ref{GlobalLocal} can be established through fairly direct arguments, at least in a reasonably regular setting, cf.\ \cite[Thms.\ 3.2, 3.3]{AmPr03} and \cite[p.
+88f]{Vi03}.
 However, these approaches do not extend easily to our setup: stopping times are of course not couplings in the usual sense and there is no reason for particular combinatorial manipulations to carry over in a direct fashion.
 Another substantial difference is that the procedure of transferring paths described below Definition \ref{def:Gamma1} necessarily refers to a \emph{continuum} of paths while the classical notion of cyclical monotonicity is concerned with rearrangements along finite cycles.
 The argument given subsequently is more in the spirit of \cite{BGMS08, BiCa10} and requires a fusion of ideas from optimal transport and stochastic analysis.
-To achieve this, we will need to revisit a number of classical notions from the theory of stochastic processes within a novel framework.